This page delivers the key points and findings reported on this site. Suitable if you don't have much time and you just want the gist of it.

 Carn Kenidjack, a neolithic tor

 In mid-neolithic times in the mid-3000s BCE, the main population concentration was in the northern highlands.
-The whole population of Penwith might well have been in the hundreds or at most one-to-two thousand - quite sparse by later standards.
+The whole population of Penwith might well have been one-to-two thousand - quite sparse by later standards.
 Much of lowland Penwith was covered in forest with small clearings, and the climate was warmer and more equable than today (rather like today's Dordogne in SW France).

 The changeable stream of Atlantic weather depressions we now know in Cornwall then went north of Britain, and the climate was much more pleasant.
 So people lived higher up, where there were fewer flies, wolves and bears, less mud, clearer air and views, trees that were easier to thin out, and a 'top of the world' feeling overlooking the forests.